zeobviouslyfakeacc/MiniMods/README.md

 One can no longer set up a base in one spot and stay self-sufficient by hunting the same animals from the same spawn points over and over again.
 Instead, one now needs to become a pilgrim that moves between the various regions, hunting for food.

+## Old & disused mods

 ### DisableTracking

-_The Long Dark_ sends analytics data to a 3rd-party service called [GameAnalytics](https://gameanalytics.com/), even though the game never informs you about this.
+_The Long Dark_ used to send analytics data to a 3rd-party service called [GameAnalytics](https://gameanalytics.com/), even though the game never informs you about this.

+In the v1.27 update, these tracking functions were replaced with empty functions.
+In other words, this mod currently isn't needed anymore, but the developers might add new tracking functions in the future.

+---

 The data collected is rather trivial:
 - Places you've visited